georggrab/android_job_scheduler/README.md

 In order to use other Plugins from inside the Dart Callback, you'll need to enable the Scheduler to register with your Applications Main Plugin Registry.
 Do this by providing a custom Application Implementation in your Android Code:

+**Warning!** Plugins generally have access to the `FlutterActivity`, in case they need access to any resources they may need from it.
+However, since we're running in a Job Context not inside an Activity, the Activity will be `null`.
+Some Plugins might not expect this and crash on initialization.
+Plugins that fundamentally need Activities to function will not work.

 ```java
 import io.flutter.app.FlutterApplication;
 import io.flutter.plugin.common.PluginRegistry;